thenativeweb/uuidv4/README.md

 ## Quick start

-First you need to integrate uuidv4 into your project by using the `require` function.
+First you need to integrate uuidv4 into your project by using the `require` function:

 ```javascript
 const uuid = require('uuidv4');
 ```

 Then you can create UUIDs.
-To do so simply call the `uuid` function.
+To do so simply call the `uuid` function:

 ```javascript
 console.log(uuid());